jon-corker/highways-digital-twin-poc/README.md

 Discalimer
 ---

-This repository represents an prototype demonstration supporting ongoing research.
+This repository represents a prototype demonstration supporting ongoing research.
 It is not intended for production use.